mnelson4/yet-another-related-posts-plugin/readme.txt

 == Changelog ==

 = 3.5.2 =
-* [Critical Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-bug-found-with-solution): fix an unfortunate typo which caused "no related posts" on many environments with non-MyISAM tables
+* [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-bug-found-with-solution): fix an unfortunate typo which caused "no related posts" on many environments with non-MyISAM tables
+* Bugfix for a bug where related posts would not be recomputed on post update, on environments using the `table` YARPP cache method and a persistent object caching system, like W3 Total Cache or memcached
 * [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-351-error-call-to-a-member-function): reference to `get_post_types()` failed in ajax display
-* [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-warning-invalid-argument-supplied-for-foreach): sometimes a warning was printed on upgrade from YARPP < 3.4.4
-* [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-php-warning): fixed PHP warning when no taxonomies are considered
 * Localizations:
 	* Added Czech (`cs_CZ`) localization by [Zdenek Hejl](http://www.zdenek-hejl.com)
 	* Added Serbian (`sr_RS`) by [Zarko Zivkovic](http://www.zarkozivkovic.com/)
 * Clarified readme to require WordPress 3.1
+* Code cleanup:
 	* PHP 5.3+: replaced an instance of `ereg_replace`
+	* Removed warning on settings save
+	* Sometimes [a warning]((http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-warning-invalid-argument-supplied-for-foreach)) was printed on upgrade from YARPP < 3.4.4
+	* Fixed [PHP warning](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-php-warning) when no taxonomies are considered

 = 3.5.1 =
 * [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-catchable-fatal-error-object-of-class-stdclass-could-not-be-converted-to-string): change `$yarpp->get_post_types()` to return array of names by default